dax8it/ATJIUJITSU-REAL-NEW/content/blog/in-house-tournament.md

 ---
 - - -

-Thank you to all the brave competitors who competed at our very first In-House Tournament!
-Everyone had some tough matches but still fought their heart out and did their best!
-You either win or your learn.
-We hope to see you all there in the next one!
+Thank you to everyone who signed up for our very first In-House tournament!
+We couldn't be prouder of everyone who was brave and decided to compete for the first time ever!
+Everyone got a little taste of what a real tournament feels like and we hope it makes you determined to keep training and keep putting in the hard work in every class!
+We hope to see you all again for the next one! 💪

 # Matches 🏆🥋